safecrossroads/technologyandchoice.com/_posts/2019-01-22-episode-44-how-decentralized-is-the-wind-with-jim-mccanney.md

 Then the question is, What are we going to do about it?

-If you are interested in pursuing one of the approaches we discuss, contact Jim at his website below, or contact you host at simpleton@safecrossroads.net
+If you are interested in pursuing one of the approaches we discuss, contact Jim at his website below, or contact your host at simpleton@safecrossroads.net

 #### Music